josemrb/vbox-nobelbiz/ansible/roles/ANXS.postgresql/README.md

 postgresql_databases:
   - name: foobar
     hstore: yes         # flag to install the hstore extension on this database (yes/no)
-    uuid-ossp: yes      # flag to install the uuid-ossp extension on this database (yes/no)
+    uuid_ossp: yes      # flag to install the uuid-ossp extension on this database (yes/no)

 # List of users to be created (optional)
 postgresql_users: